shader-slang/shader-slang.github.io/docs/compilation-api.md

 Instead of parameterizing the entry-point such that the definition of `T` can be specialized at link time, let's instead provide the type of `T` as an integer uniform and dynamically create an object of the specified type through that enum.

-Slang provides the utility function "createDynamicObject()" to do just that.
+Slang provides the utility function `createDynamicObject()` to do just that.
 Based on an integer and a blob of initialization data, an object of the desired `IQuality` type will be initialized at runtime.

 Here's a shader that uses dynamic dispatch for `getValue()` query.